-In accordance with the Industrial Competitiveness Enhancement Act (Act No. 98 of 2013), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to certified businesses, etc. who are going to implement business restructuring or special business restructuring certified by competent ministers for the purpose of improving business productivity in order to enhance industrial competitiveness.
-The balance as of March 31, 2022 was 90.0 billion yen.
+Pursuant to the Act on Strengthening Industrial Competitiveness (Act No. 98 of 2013), JFC lends funds (two-step loans) needed for loans that are provided by designated financial institutions to approved business entities, etc. that are going to implement business restructuring, etc. approved by competent ministers.
+The balance as of March 31, 2023 was 75.0 billion yen.